MaxWiebicke/Terracotta-pq/README.md

 ## Implementation

 The complete code is written in Python.
-In this implementation, we use the function `scipy.solve\_ivp()` [4] to integrate the constitutive equations along a given path.
+In this implementation, we use the function `scipy.solve_ivp()` [4] to integrate the constitutive equations along a given path.
 To this end, the rate formulation of the stresses given in the above Figure has to be derived.
 The functions necessary for the model integration are located in `Terracotta_functions.py`.

 The loading is defined in terms of the path called `testing`, the loading rate `loadingRates` and the target increment `targetIncs`.
-It is possible to run a simulation over multiple paths by including a list of paths in the variables above.
+It is possible to run a simulation over multiple paths by including a list of paths in these variables.
 Possible loading paths include:

 Type of loading | `testing` | `loadingRates` | `targetIncs`